BladeRunnerJS/brjs-site/_posts/2013-11-14-topiarist.md

 ### DSL Style

-In the DSL style, you can choose to either use the provided Base class, or for maximum loveliness you can call `install` which will add some nonenumerable extra methods to the `Function` and `Object` prototype.
+To use the DSL style, you can call `install` which will add some nonenumerable extra methods to the `Function` and `Object` prototype.
 While this would be a questionable thing for a library to do automatically, it's a perfectly valid thing for an application to do.

     topiarist.install();